James Grossart Sharp (1848-1928) and Margaret Linklater (1853-1911)

 As I worked my way down through the generations I kept wondering what the distaff side brought to the mix.
 What did Agnes Mitchell and Isabel Dall contribute, back in the first half of the 18th Century?
 Janet Grosart’s family looks like it may have had a commercial bent, but what about Thomas’s wife, Mary Marshall?
 I haven’t found out much about Maggie Linklater or her family either — except that they’d changed their name from Linkletter — but we do know that, like Great-Grannie Sands in the previous generation, Maggie was going to have a big impact on the family fortunes.

-The first mention I’ve found of him is in the census of 1851, when he was a three year old living with his parents Thomas and Mary at Possil Road.
+The first reference I found to him was in the census of 1851, when he was a three year old living with his parents, Thomas and Mary, at Possil Road.
 He was still there in 1861, a “message boy and scholar”, and there again in 1871, when he was a 23-year old “engine pattern maker” — a skilled trade creating wooden models, or patterns, used to make the moulds from which engine parts were cast in foundries.

 In ‘71 his future wife Margaret Linklater was a seventeen year old dairy maid living in, or at, “Butler’s Kirk”, an address I can’t locate.